cleisonmp/din-go/README.md

 <br/>
 <h2>din.go</h2>
 <pre>
-🚧 This is a work-in-progress for an admin dashboard
+Admin dashboard

+This project was used to study the use of a jwt authentication token for page access security, pagination with miragejs, Chakra-ui, and some extra features.

+login: mail@mail.com
+password: password

 </pre>